Warrenpoint GAA: Foundation

-The GAA in Warrenpoint pre-dates St Peter's by a considerable span of years for it was in 1888 that the original seed was sown with the name of John Martin.
-The club colours were black and amber strips.
+Gaelic games in Warrenpoint pre-date the formal formation of St Peter's as a club existed in the area from at least from 1888.
+The colours of this club, known as the John Martin club, were black and amber strips.

-Being adopted on a proposal by John Carr and seconded by Thomas Caulifield the Club maintained the name until the mid-1920s until it fell on hard times.
+The club maintained this name until the mid-1920s until it fell on hard times.
 In 1931, it revived but because Glenn had registered a new club, John Martin some months before, the name of St Peter's was chosen and blue and white were chosen as the club colours.

-It is worth noting that the John Martin's of 1888 won the first competition held in Down by beating Mayobridge at Edenmore.
+The John Martin's of 1888 won the first competition held in Down by beating Mayobridge at Edenmore.
 The Warrenpoint flute band paraded the victors through Mayobridge village on the occasion.

 There are no records of John Martin's winning many more competitions but once St Peter's found their feet they went on to win the Junior Championship in 1932 when they beat Saul in the final.

-For many years the club played at Connolly's field at Moygannon and then at a variety of venues before settling in its current habitat at Moygannon which was purchased in 1972 for £10,000.
+For many years, the club played at Connolly's field at Moygannon and then at a variety of venues before settling in its current grounds at Moygannon which was purchased in 1972 for £10,000.
 Dressing rooms and showers were added in the 1980s at a cost of £45,000.

-The first phase of a major redevelopment of Moygannon Park has recently been completed incorporating the construction of a new playing pitch surface under the guidance of Club Trustee Gerry Gray.
+The first phase of a major redevelopment of Moygannon Park has recently been completed incorporating the construction of a new playing pitch surface.
 The cost of this development was £130,000.
-A new electronic scoreboard has also been erected.
+A new electronic scoreboard was also erected.